 The above figures capture only the impact of the production of these commodities based on the economic impact through the point of first sale.
 Economic impacts through further value-added processes are not captured in this analysis.

-of first sale.
-Economic impacts through further value-added processes are not captured in this analysis.
-Average annual cash receipts (from the USDA Economic Research Service) and estimated government payments, 2016-2019.
+Average annual cash receipts (from the USDA Economic Research Service) and estimated government payments, 2018-2021.

 Based on stumpage value reported by the Texas A&M Forest Service and the USDA National Agricultural Statistics Service, Texas Field Office.